emersonmello/mfap-installation-guide/manuais/en/README.md

 # MongoDB Installation and Configuration

-1. Install MongoDB using the package manager:
+Install MongoDB using the package manager:

 ```bash
 sudo apt-get install mongodb
 ```

 > Obs: When the installation is finished, the MongoDB service will start automatically.
-You can check if it is running, execute the following command: `sudo systemctl status mongodb.service` (it it is not running, you can start it by running `sudo systemctl start mongodb`).
+You can check if it is running, execute the following command: `sudo systemctl status mongodb.service` (if it is not running, you can start it by running `sudo systemctl start mongodb`).

 # MfaProvider Installation and configuration